lune-lang/prelude/DOC.md

 ```
 :: any s a b r. label s -> (a -> b) -> ([r] -> b) -> [s := a; r] -> b
 ```
 Match a variant against a label and apply the appropriate function.
-The expression `variant # match Label f g` represents the following process:
+`variant # match Label f g` represents the following process:
 * If `variant` is of the form `Label ^ value`, return `f value`.
 * Otherwise, return `g variant`.